• Location: Boston, Massachusetts, USA

 I work with organizational leaders, especially in tech, biotech, and professional services, who understand that excellent results emerge from excellent team/organizational cultures.

-What I love about teaching Polarities is the way it helps people empathize with themselves.
+One thing I love about teaching polarities is the way it helps people empathize with themselves.
 When the model lands, people can say “Oh THAT’S why this has been so difficult.”
 They stop giving themselves a hard time for failing to achieve the impossible, and they’re immediately more empowered to achieve what is possible.
-I think what makes me great at it is that they can see me fully appreciating both sides of the polarity and the struggle between them, so each part of their own experience is respected.
+As a human that also struggles with wanting two things that feel impossible to have together – like x and y – I believe that having someone in the room that can fully appreciate how truly hard polarities are is essential to the alchemy of the transformation this team made.

-In the back of my mind, I’m always thinking about thriving and survival.
+When I work with teams like this, in the back of my mind, I’m always thinking about “thriving brain” and “survival brain,” our ability to be creative, nuanced, and collaborative on the one hand and our temptation to be reactive, simplistic, and single-minded on the other.
 Survival brain pulls us off balance into the worst of each side of a polarity map, but seeing the whole map helps us float back into thriving.
+The best part of my job is helping leaders and teams shift out of that survival-brain threat response into an embodied, courageous confidence.
+Great things are possible from there.

-I sampled a lot of different careers before what I do now, including rabbi, investment analyst, massage therapist, and sales operations supervisor.
-My work is inspired by each of those explorations as well as Adaptive Leadership, Integral Theory, Shadow Work, IFS, Immunity to Change, complexity theory, mindfulness, and somatics.
+I spent a long time thinking I was going to become a rabbi, and I visited a lot of other careers on the way toward that goal, including mathematician, investment analyst, massage therapist, and sales operations supervisor.
+I left rabbinics behind specifically, but kept the sense of big history and the curiosity about how we become our best selves together.
+My work today is inspired by each of those explorations as well as Adaptive Leadership, Integral Theory, Shadow Work, IFS, Immunity to Change, complexity theory, mindfulness, and somatics.

 As these influences come together today, I show up with enormous respect for the forces shaping each client system – be that an organization, a team, or an individual – and the potential that emerges when those forces can come into alignment.